-I trust that Intel probably optimized these functions as much as possible.
+I trust that Intel optimizes these functions as much as possible.
 So I suppose the performance impact of calling

 BSWAP is small.
 In addition, there are several cases where swapping byte order can be completely avoided:

-The only case where endianness should really cause slow down is if a big-endian machine talked with a little-endian machine.
+The only case where endianness should really cause slow down is if a big-endian machine talks with a little-endian machine.

 Consider an example where you want to find whether a number is even or odd.
 Now that requires testing the least significant bit.
 If it is 0 it is even.
 In Little Endian Ordering least significant byte is stored at starting address.
 So just retrieve the byte and look at its last bit. — Akash Sharma